ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_2_Creation_Destruction.md

 1. Find out how many characters and lines are in `list.txt` without opening the file or printing it to the command line.
 1. Print the first and the last line of `list.txt` in the command line.

+### Excercise II
+1. Download the file sequences.fasta present in the resources folder of this repository
+2. Print the header of the first fasta sequence
+3. Print the header of the last fasta sequence
+4. How many Proteins sequences contain sequences.fasta ?.
+5. How many secuences contains the motif LLR
+6. Using nano modify the header of the first fasta sequence, remove all words after the tr|A0A060IHA6|A0A060IHA6_9RHIZ ID